Hawaii mountains to see snow after rare blizzard warning

 Published

-The National Weather Service has issued a blizzard warning for mountains on Hawaii's Big Island, saying wind gusts of above 100 mph (160 kph) and 12 inches (30.4…Full Article
+HONOLULU (AP) — The National Weather Service has issued a blizzard warning for mountains on Hawaii's Big Island, saying wind gusts of above 100 mph (160 kph) and 12 inches (30.4 centimeters) or more of snow were possible.

-The National Weather Service has issued a blizzard warning for mountains on Hawaii's Big Island, saying wind gusts of above 100 mph (160 kph) and 12 inches (30.4…Full Article
+The warning in effect through Sunday morning for Big Island summits said “travel should be restricted to emergencies only" and those who must travel should have a winter survival kit.

-No Snow in Lower 48 States As , Blizzard Warning Takes Effect in Hawaii.
+Blizzard warnings for Hawaii are rare, but not unheard of.
+The Big Island has mountain peaks that reach nearly 14,000 feet (more than 4,200 meters).
+CNN reported that the last blizzard warning issued by the National Weather Service in Hawaii was more than three and half years ago.